The Crumbs of Cool Reading

 _________________________

 *Mr. Midshipman Easy.
 June 2010.
-Abandoned Chapter 17 of 41.
+Abandoned at Chapter 17 of 41.
 Actually not bad for 1834, but somewhat long picaresque novel on the high seas.
 I'd probably finish it if it wasn't so long, but as a picaresque novel I get the style and flavor of it, but have too many other things to read right now.

 * Tattoo Machine: Tall Tales, True Stories, And My Life in Ink.
 May 2009.
 Abandoned page 131 of 249 (52% complete).
 Authors sincerity and credibility questionable.
 Too much bragging, too many "too good to be true" stories, too many old stories of a dangerous youth that had nothing to do with tattooing.
 An entire chapter on a rather boring car accident.
 Fairly well written though.